marocss/develop-in-swift-tutorials/docs/appdesign.md

 Emotional points are powerful motivators you can tap into making the app useful and compelling.

 #### Step 1
-Talk to more people who might use the app your designing.
+Talk to more people who might use the app you’re designing.
 Ask open-ended questions about their needs, goals and experiences.
 Not just what they say, how they say it.
 "What would you like this activity to feel like?"
 "Tell me about other tools you used in the past to help."